Natural Selection Is Based On All Of The Following Except — the Surprising Factor Scientists Keep Ignoring!

 Natural selection is often portrayed as a mysterious, almost mystical force.
 The reality, however, is far more concrete: variation, inheritance, and differential reproduction.
 When we focus on these essentials, we can demystify evolution, avoid common misconceptions, and apply the principle across biology, medicine, and even social sciences.

 By recognizing that evolution is not a grand plan but a statistical outcome, we gain clarity.
-That said, we learn that change is inevitable when heritable differences exist and that the “rules” of life are simple yet profound.
+Think about it: we learn that change is inevitable when heritable differences exist and that the “rules” of life are simple yet profound.
 This understanding empowers us to study, predict, and even guide evolutionary processes with confidence and humility.